chrishadrian/Netflix-Clone/README.md

 # netflix-clone
- Introduction to Web Development by Zaio
+ introduction to Web Development by Zaio

 # VScode Shortcuts
- Turn a line into a comment -> CTRL + /
- Creating div with class -> .class
+ turn a line into a comment -> CTRL + / creating div with class -> .class